takenet/blip-docs/source/includes/en/extensions/chat-history.md

 | storageDate  | The reference date to search.
 Example: `2020-01-08T15:59:07.086Z` |
 | direction  | Possible values: `asc` and `desc`.
 Define whether messages will be returned after(in ascending order) or before(in descending order) a date, respectively. *Needs **storageDate** or **messageId** to be defined* |

+Note: Both `storageDate` filter and `date` response parameter uses `ISO 8601` format.
+However, the return information is always at `GMT 00:00`.

 ### Get logged messages